Logarithmic scale: Examples

-Examples of logarithmic units include units of data storage capacity (bit, byte), of information and information entropy (nat, shannon, ban), and of signal level (decibel, bel, neper).
-Logarithmic frequency quantities are used in electronics (decade, octave) and for music pitch intervals (octave, semitone, cent, etc.).
-Other logarithmic scale units include the Richter magnitude scale point.
+Examples of logarithmic units include units of information and information entropy (nat, shannon, ban) and of signal level (decibel, bel, neper).
+Frequency levels or logarithmic frequency quantities have various units are used in electronics (decade, octave) and for music pitch intervals (octave, semitone, cent, etc.).
+Other logarithmic scale units include the Richter magnitude scale for earthquakes and the pH value for acidity or basicity.

-In addition, several industrial measures are logarithmic, such as standard values for resistors, the American wire gauge, the Birmingham gauge used for wire and needles, and so on.
+In addition, some industrial measures are logarithmic, such as most wire gauges used for wires and needles.